 There are numerous reasons why SharePoint administrators face connection issues to connecting to SharePoint Online using PowerShell.
-Some of them are as follows.
+Some of them are as follows:

 - Using PowerShell 7 or above also creates compatibility issues with SharePoint.